-In the initial period of S-100 roll-out, S-100 compatible ECDIS will be “dual-fuel” in that they will have both S-57 and S-101 ENCs (see: ).
+In the initial period of S-100 roll-out, S-100 compatible ECDIS will be “dual-fuel” in that they will have both S-57 and S-101 ENCs (see:C-18).
 It is possible that there will be situations where the navigation screen will display both S-57 and S-101 ENCs.
 The user experience aspects of such situations are discussed in Clause C-18.

 The versatility of ECDIS poses several challenges for ECDIS display design.
 These challenges are discussed below.